mocnik-science/geogrid/README.md

 ## Scientific Publications

-An overview of the ISEA3H DGGS and the identifier used in this library can be found in:
+An overview of the ISEA3H DGGS and the identifier scheme used in this library can be found in:

 * F-B Mocnik: [**A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.**](http://doi.org/10.1080/15230406.2018.1455157) Cartography and Geographic Information Science 46(3), 2019, 227–291